Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 Phase 2: Technical Installation – Laying the Foundation

-Here's where the wheat separates from the chaff.
+This is where the wheat separates from the chaff.
 Anyone setting up a Shopware store in 2025 must meet stricter system requirements than two years ago.
-Outdated servers are not only a security risk – they also prevent the use of modern AI tools.
+Outdated servers aren't just a security risk—they also prevent the use of modern AI tools.

 ComponentMinimum RequirementAI-Readiness RecommendationWhy Important?

-PHPVersion 8.2PHP 8.3 / 8.4 (with JIT Compiler)PHP 8.1 is no longer sufficient for SW 6.6.
-JIT massively accelerates computing processes
+PHPVersion 8.2PHP 8.3/8.4 (with JIT Compiler)PHP 8.1 is no longer sufficient for SW 6.6.
+JIT massively accelerates computational processes.

-RAM4 GB8 GB+AI processes and imports require significant memory (memory_limit > 512M)
+RAM4 GB8 GB+AI processes and imports require significant working memory (memory_limit > 512M).

-2. Upload: Upload the `shopware-installer.phar.php` to your web space
+2. Upload: Upload `shopware-installer.phar.php` to your web space.

 4. Wizard: The assistant checks system requirements.
-Pro Tip: If red warnings appear (e.g., missing PHP extensions like `intl` or `dom`), stop and contact your host.
-Ignoring these leads to errors later
+Pro Tip: If red warnings appear (e.g., missing PHP extensions like `intl` or `dom`), abort and contact your host.
+Ignoring these will cause errors later.

 Phase 3: Design & Shopping Experiences – UX Reimagined

 After installation, you have a functioning but empty store.
-Now it's time for the "look & feel."
+Now it's time for the "look and feel."
 Shopware 6 uses Shopping Experiences (Erlebniswelten) for this purpose.

 3.1 The Problem with Standard Design